rdf-connect/.github/profile/README.md

-# RDF Connect

-A framework for connecting data processors in a pipeline.
+# An RDF-based framework for connecting data processors in a pipeline

 ## Getting started